If you love to consume CBD-rich whole-flower, check out our Harlequin strain overview.

 Caryophyllene has a blend of earthy, musky, and citrus notes that can also be found in black pepper, cinnamon, and cloves.
 Caryophyllene is believed to have antioxidant and anti-inflammatory properties and could help reduce depression and anxiety.

-Its CBD-rich trichomes are beloved for their effectiveness as a medical treatment for chronic pain and anxiety without the high.
-CBD can provide non-intoxicating relief without compromising its analgesic properties.
+Its CBD-rich trichomes are beloved for their effectiveness as a medical treatment for chronic pain, anxiety, and other conditions, highlighting its broad medical benefits.
+CBD can provide non-intoxicating relief without compromising its analgesic properties, and Harlequin is often selected by users seeking specific desired effects, such as relaxation, relief from discomfort, and mood enhancement without intoxication.

 Feelings: Relaxed, Happy, Uplifted, Focused, Energetic